Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 First Start, Full City

-Dodgers historical records and SABR's biography agree on the shape of that opener: Valenzuela blanked the Astros and started something bigger than a pitching streak.
-He was the first rookie Opening Day starter in Dodgers history, and he did not pitch like a placeholder.
+Dodgers historical records and SABR's biography agree on the shape of that opener.
+Valenzuela blanked the Astros and started something bigger than a pitching streak.
+He was the first rookie Opening Day starter in Dodgers history, and he didn't pitch like a placeholder.

 By May 14, he was 8-0 with a 0.50 ERA.
 SABR details an early run of complete games and shutouts that turned routine regular-season nights into citywide events.
 The crowds at Chavez Ravine grew louder, younger, and more visibly Latino.
 Fans created Fernandomania in real time, and marketing departments reacted to it.